SUMMARY

 Trump Previously Argued That The Minimum Wage Should Be Decided By States.
 According to CNN, “Trump has said in the past that he believes the minimum wage should be decided by the states, but his position on the issue has changed over time.”
 [CNN, 7/27/16]

-Nov.
-2015: Trump Opposed Calls To Increase The Minimum Wage To $15/Hour.
+November 2015: Trump Opposed Calls To Increase The Minimum Wage To $15 An Hour.
 According to CNN, “At a Republican presidential debate last November, Trump said he couldn’t support protesters demanding a $15-an-hour minimum wage.
 ‘Taxes too high, wages too high,’ he said.
 ‘We’re not going to be able to compete against the world.
 I hate to say it, but we have to leave it the way it is.
 People have to go out, they have to work really hard and they have to get into that upper stratum.
 But we cannot do this if we are going to compete with the rest of the world.
 We just can’t do it.’”
 [CNN, 7/27/16]

-June 2019: Trump Said He Was Considering A $15/Hour Federal Minimum Wage.
+June 2019: Trump Said He Was Considering A $15 An Hour Federal Minimum Wage.
 According to Bloomberg, “President Donald Trump said he’s considering backing an increase in the federal minimum wage to $15 dollars an hour, as some Democratic presidential candidates have proposed, but says salary growth during his presidency should assuage concerns over fair pay.
 ‘I am looking at that,’ Trump said in an interview with ‘Noticias Telemundo.’”
 [Bloomberg, 6/21/19]

-Trump’s Signaled A Shift In His Position After The House Passed A Bill To Raise The Federal Minimum Wage.
+Trump Signaled A Shift In His Position After The House Passed A Bill To Raise The Federal Minimum Wage.
 According to NPR, “A bill to raise the federal minimum wage from $7.25 to $15 an hour has cleared a legislative hurdle that sets it up for a vote by the House of Representatives in the coming weeks.
 This move in Congress is a sign of broader political momentum for the minimum wage issue, long embraced by progressives who were key to the Democrats taking control of the House.
 The matter is poised to play prominently in the 2020 presidential campaign.”
 [NPR, 3/6/19]

 NYT Editorial Board: What Donald Trump Doesn’t Get About The Minimum Wage.
 [New York Times Editorial, 2/2/17]